Local Rules of Court

 - Proper decorum in the court is necessary to the operation of the court.
 Any conduct that interferes with the operation of the court is prohibited.

-- No radio, television transmission, cell phones, pagers or recording devices other than ones operated by the court are prohibited.
+- No radio, television transmission, cell phones, pagers or recording devices other than ones operated by the court are permitted in the court room.

 - Proper dress is required by all individuals that come to the court or court offices.
 The dress code shall be shirts with sleeves, shoes, no hats in court, and no shorts.